MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/add-on-submissions.md

 You can make changes to a published add-on at any time.
 Add-on changes are submitted and published independently of your app, so you generally don't need to update the entire app in order to make changes to an add-on such as updating its price or description.

+To submit updates, go to the add-on's page in Partner Center and click **Update**.
+This will create a new submission for the add-on, using the info from your previous submission as a starting point.
+Make the changes you'd like, and then click **Submit to the Store**.

+If you'd like to remove an add-on you've previously offered, you can do this by creating a new submission and changing the [Distribution and visibility](set-add-on-pricing-and-availability.md) option to **Hidden in the Store** with the **Stop acquisition** option.
+Be sure to update your app's code as needed to also remove references to the add-on (especially if your previously-published app supports Windows 8.1 earlier; this visibility setting won't apply to those customers).

 > [!IMPORTANT]
-> If your app is available to customers on Windows 8.x, you will need to create and publish a new app submission in order to make the add-on updates visible to those customers.
+> If your previously-published app is available to customers on Windows 8.x, you will need to create and publish a new app submission in order to make the add-on updates visible to those customers.
 Similarly, if you add new add-ons to an app targeting Windows 8.x after the app has been published, you'll need to update your app's code to reference those add-ons, then resubmit the app.
 Otherwise, the new add-ons won't be visible to customers on Windows 8.x.

-To submit updates, go to the add-on's page in your dashboard and click **Update**.
-This will create a new submission for the add-on, using the info from your previous submission as a starting point.
-Make the changes you'd like, and then click **Submit to the Store**.

-If you'd like to remove an add-on you've previously offered, you can do this by creating a new submission and changing the [Distribution and visibility](set-add-on-pricing-and-availability.md) option to **Hidden in the Store** with the **Stop acquisition** option.
-Be sure to update your app's code as needed to also remove references to the add-on (especially if your app supports Windows 8.1 earlier; this visibility setting won't apply to those customers).